AarushM142/AarushM142/README.md

 <div align="center">
 <h3>Hi, I’m Aarush.
 I’m not really here to build one thing and call it a day.</h3>

-<h3>There’s a lot I want to learn, a lot I want to build, and I’m playing the long game.</h3>
+<h3>There’s a lot I want to learn, a lot I want to build, and I’m playing the long game :D </h3>

 <br/>